How to Clone Boot Drive to SSD Securely in Windows 11/10/8/7

 Conclusion

-Easy and fast, you could clone boot drive to SSD in only four steps.
-If you are running the latest operating system, Windows 10, it is worth to try Windows 10 create backup boot disk and restore the image to the SSD.
-Other features are provided in AOMEI Backupper, such as Incremental and Differential Backup, System Restore, Create Bootable Rescue Media etc.
+Easy and fast, you could clone boot drive to SSD Windows 7 in only four steps.
+If you are running the latest operating system, Windows 10, it is worth trying Windows 10 to create a backup boot disk and restore the image to the SSD.
+Other features are provided in AOMEI Backupper, such as Incremental and Differential Backup, System Restore, Create Bootable Rescue Media, etc.

 Delia